Reohna/LinuxAssignment3/README.md

 ### Step 1: Make a new regular user

-In this step, we will create a new regular user.
+In this step, we will create a new regular user with bash as its shell.
 This user will not have administrative permissions yet.

 ```useradd -ms /bin/bash <user-name>```